Programme Start: 1 January 2019

 Work stream 1: New automated technology

-The programme will develop new forest harvesting and logistics products – from design through to prototype development and testing.
+Develop new forest harvesting and logistics products – from design through to prototype development and testing.
 These new products will eliminate hazardous manual tasks and teleoperate some functions, such as truck loading, to make tasks safer.
 They will automate functions such as log sorting, log tagging, residue chipping and load securing, to make jobs quicker and less repetitive.

 The new system will: